 Insurers operating in Virginia that give discounts to military personnel and veterans include GEICO and USAA.
 With GEICO specifically, you may see discounts of up to 15%.
 The following table reflects estimates of what active-duty and veteran military personnel can expect to pay in Virginia for auto insurance.

-In Virginia, car owners are financially responsible for their vehicles, whether they're driven or parked by the curb.
-The state doesn't require insurance for vehicles stored on private property, but they cannot be registered for road use.
-A classic Mustang that's getting restored in the garage, for example, doesn't need to be covered by insurance until it's licensed and registered.
+In Virginia, car owners are financially responsible for their vehicles, whether they're actively driven or parked by the curb.
+The state doesn't require insurance for vehicles stored on private property, but only if you don’t register them for road use.
+For example, if you’re restoring a classic Mustang in the garage, you don’t need to insure it until you’re ready to register and drive it.

 Proof of Insurance in Virginia

-Virginia drivers are required to carry proof of insurance (or the uninsured motorists' fee) while driving.
-Although insurance carriers still recommend keeping a card in the glovebox, the Virginia vehicle code allows drivers to store their insurance information on a smartphone.
+Virginia drivers need to carry proof of insurance while driving.
+Although insurance carriers still recommend keeping a card in the glovebox, the Virginia code allows drivers to store their insurance information on a smartphone.
 The insurance card should have:

-You have to provide proof of insurance or the uninsured motorists' fee after an accident and be prepared to show it to any law enforcement officer who asks to see it.
+You must provide proof of insurance after an accident or if a law enforcement officer requests it.

 Minimum Liability Insurance Requirements in Virginia

-Virginia requires you to have minimum liability insurance coverage of:
+Virginia requires liability insurance coverage of at least: